ucsb-csw8/w23-project/project01.md

 - Upload the requested files shown above with the required functions added to them.
 - Add the code and proper documentation (i.e. docsis and comments) for all functions.
-- Add the function stubs and the documentation for the rest of the functions that are not implemented here (i.e. the menu options for **"Edit"** and **"Show statistical data on"**) - full functionality is not required for this checkpoint but you are welcome to include it as well.
+- Add the function stubs and the documentation for the rest of the functions that are not implemented here (i.e. the menu options for **"Edit"** and **"Show average price"**) - full functionality is not required for this checkpoint but you are welcome to include it as well.

 ## Final Submission: due {{site.checkpoint3 | date: "%a, %b %d, %H:%M" }}
 The Final Project assignment will open up on Gradescope as soon as Checkpoint 2 closes.